Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Preliminaries

-The nonlinearity $\phi:\U \times \R_{\ge 0} \to \R^m$ is assumed to be memoryless but possibly time-varying and can cover, for example, unknown nonlinear effects.
+The nonlinearity $\phi:\U \times \R_{\ge 0} \to \R^m$ is assumed to be memoryless but possibly time-varying and can model unknown nonlinear effects such as uncertain actuator gains, saturation, and dead-zones.
 We also assume that the nonlinearity is bounded in the sector $[-\theta,\theta]$ with $0<\theta< 1$.
-This implies that the input $u(t)$ and output $w(t)$ of $\phi$ satisfy the following inequality at each point in time:
+This implies that the input $u(t)$ and output $w(t)$ of $\phi$ satisfy the following inequality at each point in time: \vspaceeq

 Thus $\theta\ge 0$ measures the amount of nonlinear perturbation at the plant input.
 No perturbation corresponds to $\theta=0$, i.e. $w=0$, and is referred to as nominal system $G$ in the remainder of the paper.
 Systems with more general sector-bounded nonlinearities can be represented in this form via a standard loop-shifting process \cite[Sec.
 6.5]{khalil2002nonlinear}.
-Based on this constraint, we can define the set of feasible outputs of the nonlinearity $\phi$ for a given input $u(t)\in \mcl U$:
+Based on this constraint, we define the set of feasible outputs of the nonlinearity $\phi$ for a given input $u(t)\in \mcl U$ as: \vspaceeq

-The feedback interconnection includes a baseline controller $k_0$ defined by a Lipschitz continuous function $k_0:\Dx \times \mcl R \to \R^m$.
-This baseline controller is designed for reference tracking.
+The feedback interconnection includes a baseline controller $k_0$ which is designed for reference tracking.
 It has access to state-feedback measurements and a reference input vector $r(t) \in \mcl R \subset \R^r$.
 The latter is confined to the admissible set $\mcl R$.
+The baseline controller is defined by a Lipschitz continuous function $k_0:\Dx \times \mcl R \to \mcl U$.

 We assume this baseline controller provides adequate performance but fails to provide "safe" operation.
 The notion of safety refers to a safe set $\mcl C\subset \Dx$.
 This set defines the, possibly time-varying, region in the state space in which the system must remain for safe operation \cite{xu2018constrained}.
-This safe set is defined as the zero-superlevel set of a twice continuously differentiable time-varying $C^2$ function $h:\Dx \times \R_{\ge 0} \rightarrow \R$:
+This safe set is defined as the zero-superlevel set of a twice continuously differentiable, time-varying $C^2$ function $h:\Dx \times \R_{\ge 0} \rightarrow \R$: \vspaceeq

-The boundary and interior of the safe set are denoted by $\partial\mcl C$ and $\text{Int}(\mcl C)$, respectively. $\mcl C$ is non-empty with no isolated points and zero is a regular value of $h$.
+The boundary and interior of the safe set are denoted by $\partial\mcl C$ and $\text{Int}(\mcl C)$, respectively.
+We assume $\mcl C$ is non-empty with no isolated points and zero is a regular value of $h$.